debiai/docs/documentation/dashboard/widgetConfigSave/README.md

 This will replace the widget actual configuration with the one that you have selected.

 You can also select a widget configuration from the widget catalog.
-To do so, you need to select a widget with saved configurations and click on the configuration that you want to load:
+To do so, click on the `widget settings` button on the widget, then select the configuration that you want to load:

 ![widget catalog configurations](./widget_catalog_configurations.png)

-The `gear` icon indicates how many configurations are available for the widget.
+The `disk` icon indicates how many configurations are available for the widget.

 Note that a widget configuration saved by other projects will be available in the widget configuration list, they will be listed as `Other configurations`: